 Riviera Bar is the place to socialise both day and night, combining refreshing poolside drinks with pre-dinner cocktails and relaxing music.
 Enjoy some downtime with a speciality coffee at Explorers Bar or unwind with drinks and a twirl around the dance floor at Tiffany's.
 Magnums Champagne Bar serves champagne by the glass or bottle.
 For that traditional 'English pub' feel, Yacht and Compass Bar offers a wide range of beers and ales, pub quizzes and live bands each evening.
 Winners' sports bar sits next to Monte Carlo Casino and is the perfect spot for a celebratory cocktail.

 Oceana offers an eclectic mix of entertainment after dinner.
 Footlights Theatre hosts two performances a night with West End inspired shows, cabaret acts and spectacular dance numbers on stage.
 Afterwards follow the crowds to Starlight's Show Lounge for dancing and live music.
 Risk a few pennies at the slot machines and blackjack tables at Monte Carlo Casino or head to Le Club to dance and party until the early hours.

-Fly from UK airport to Malta and enjoy a transfer to the port to embark on board P&O Oceana.
+Fly from your selected UK airport to Malta and embark on board Oceana.

-Disembark in Malta and enjoy a transfer to the airport, for your flight back to the UK.
+Disembark in Valletta and be transferred to the airport for your flight back to the UK.